-12. THE PROCESS
+12. THE SWITCH/HIVE OFF PROCESS

-Tell us about your proposed new practice.
-We will ask you to provide some standard information about the proposed business for us to review.
+Tell us about your practice.
+We will ask you to provide some standard information about the business for us to review.
 Most applications follow the steps below.
 We will discuss this with you when we meet.

 Step 1.
 An expression of interest.
-Applicants should email the licensing team on licensing@clc-uk.org outlining key information about the proposed (and if any predecessor business) business and the legal services intended to switch or hive off to CLC regulation.
+Applicants should email the licensing team on licensing@clc-uk.org outlining key information about the current business and the legal services intended to switch or hive off to CLC regulation.